Study

 How many credits to I have to take each semester?

-Graduate students must enroll in 9 credits each semester, of which only one course (maximum 3 credits) can be online.
-If you have finished all your formal coursework and have just a comprehensive exam, thesis, or dissertation remaining then you can be in less than 9 credits.
+Graduate students must enroll in at least 9 credits each semester.
+At least 6 of those credits must be on-campus (not online or remote).
+You do not have to register for summer courses.
+If you have finished all your formal coursework and have just a comprehensive exam, thesis, or dissertation remaining then you can be in less than 9 credits if it is approved in advance by ISS.

 It's my final semester.
 Do I have to study full time?